Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val n = 2
         val a:int(2) = N // Use the n available from here.

-Like with LISP‑like macros and unlike with original C macros, the macro’s body must be a syntactically valid expression …
+Like with LISP‑like macros and unlike with original C macros, the macro’s body is not raw text substitution, it must be a valid syntactic sub‑tree …

 Example:

         #define N (1  // Error.

-… and the expression is like implicitly wrapped in parentheses when it is evaluation.
+… and the expression is like implicitly wrapped in parentheses when it is evaluated.

 Example: